Transition your family to follow the 4 R’s: Reduce, Reuse, Recycle and Rot

 - Your family will be exposed to fewer toxins

-- Less packaged goods equals more real food which in turn makes you healthier
+- Less packaged goods equal more real food which in turn makes you healthier

 - Your home will be more zen because clutter is not zen